 (4) Chapter 18B, Code of Criminal Procedure.

-How can I be charged with Unlawful Access to Stored Communications?
+How can I be charged with an Unlawful Access to Stored Communications offense in Texas?

-You can be charged with Unlawful Access to Stored Communications if the state’s attorneys believe that each of the elements of 16.04 as described in the section above have been met.
+You can be charged with Unlawful Access to Stored Communications in Texas if the state’s attorneys believe that each of the elements of 16.04 as described in the section above have been met.

-What is the punishment for Unlawful Access to Stored Communications?
+What is the penalty for a Texas Unlawful Access to Stored Communications offense?

-A conviction for Unlawful Access to Stored Communications is punished by default as a Class A misdemeanor,[3] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.
-However, if committed to obtain a benefit or to harm another, an offense is a state jail felony.[4]
+A conviction for Unlawful Access to Stored Communications is punished by default as a Class A misdemeanor,[5] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.
+However, if committed to obtain a benefit or to harm another, the offense is classified as a state jail felony.[6]

 Legal References: